-The Computer and Network Security degree concentrates on 45 core credits focusing on security and information assurance, buttressed by a support core of 21 credits including 9 credit hours of related electives.
-Coupled with 39 credits of General Studies and 15 credits of free electives, students have the ability to tailor the degree toward specific career interests within the profession.
+The Computer and Network Security degree concentrates on 45 core credits focusing on security and information assurance, including 3 credit hours of related electives, and is buttressed by a support core of 21 credits.
+Coupled with 39 credits of General Education and 15 credits of free electives, students have the ability to tailor the degree toward specific career interests within the profession.

 The design-oriented programs of study use the Associate of Media Art and Design degree as their core for the freshman and sophomore years.
-The associate degree is comprised of a General Studies core of eleven courses (33 credit hours) and a Media Design and Technology core of nine courses (27 credit hours).
+The associate degree is comprised of a General Education requirement of 11 courses (33 credit hours) and a Media Design and Technology core of nine courses (27 credit hours).

-Each four-year degree program involving a design-emphasis continues with two more General Studies courses (6 credit hours) plus a design core and specialized career tracks.
-The Media Design degree includes a Media Design core of 10 courses (30 credit hours) and offers career tracks in Multimedia, Photography and Print consisting of 17 courses (51 credit hours).
-The Studio Production degree involves a Studio Production core of 14 courses (42 credit hours) and a choice of career tracks in Broadcast Journalism, Digital Film-Making, and Television/Video, each consisting of 13 courses (39 credit hours).
+Each four-year degree program involving a design-emphasis continues with two more General Education courses (6 credit hours) plus a design core and specialized career tracks.
+The Media Design degree includes a Media Design core of 11 courses (33 credit hours) and offers career tracks in Multimedia, Photography and Print consisting of 16 courses (48 credit hours).
+The Studio Production degree involves a Studio Production core of 15 courses (45 credit hours) and a choice of career tracks in Digital Film-Making, or Television and Journalism each consisting of 12 courses (36 credit hours).

-The General Studies core provides a foundation in English, the fine arts, and the social sciences.
+The General Education Requirements provide a foundation in English, the fine arts, and the social sciences.
 The Media Design and Studio Production cores explore those areas of technology and design that integrate within the media communications field.
 Finally, the career tracks provide a focused concentration in the student's major field of study.